 Ecosystem Protection and Enhancement.
 Ecological processes are complex and interconnected.
 Investments in ecological restoration and protection can have benefits for multiple other imperatives, including source water protection (drinking water quality), resilient infrastructure, water supply and storage, and preparing for natural hazards and emergencies.
 Whenever possible, ecological restoration and protection should be focused on the areas that have the highest potential to yield ecological benefits and are identified in existing assessments or plans, such as the Coho Recovery Plan or Coho Business Plan.
 Creative partnerships that link downstream beneficiaries (e.g., cities, residents, businesses) to the benefits of a healthy watershed should be explored, including consideration of creative funding mechanisms.

 Resilient Water Infrastructure.
 Sustaining and planning for adequate collection and distribution systems, treatment plants, and other associated critical infrastructure requires strategies that address aging infrastructure, support resiliency, ensure future water demands are met, and advance training and professional development to ensure the availability of skilled water technicians.
 Investments in water infrastructure should seek to provide multiple benefits whenever possible and mitigate impacts to the ecosystem.
 Infrastructure design should take into consideration opportunities for conservation, efficiency and reuse and also “green infrastructure” or ecosystem services that reduce the need for, increase the effectiveness of, or prolong the life of built or “grey infrastructure.”
 New or upgraded infrastructure should seek to be as resilient as possible, by accounting for natural hazards and emergencies (e.g., floods, earthquakes, fires, etc.).
-For now, this Imperative focuses on infrastructure associated with individual water providers and users.
+For now, this imperative focuses on infrastructure associated with individual water providers and users.
 Depending on analyses performed to explore regional water supply options, this imperative may be modified to account for regional water infrastructure.